-I keep reading the claim that somehow glyphosate is linked to cancer, despite numerous large epidemiological studies that have yet to provide evidence of a link that would convince us that the herbicide has any link to any cancer.
+I keep reading the claim that somehow glyphosate, also known as Roundup, is linked to cancer, despite numerous large epidemiological studies that have yet to provide evidence of a link that would convince us that the herbicide has any link to any cancer.

-One of the major issues with the tropes and myths about glyphosate is that many anti-science liberals tend to conflate glyphosate with genetically modified crops.
+One of the major issues with the tropes and myths about glyphosate is that many people tend to conflate glyphosate with genetically modified crops (GMOs).
 This leads to a lot of unsupported hatred of GMO plants, despite the overwhelming scientific consensus that says that GMO agriculture is safe for humans, animals, and the environment – a consensus as broad and powerful as the one that states that climate change is caused by humans.
-Glyphosate is used as a strawman argument to stigmatize GMO crops.

 Glyphosate is so hated, I don’t know how many times I write that GMOs are safe, and they are safe — then someone will write back, “yeah but Monsanto is killing us with their cancer-causing glyphosate.”
 It’s frustrating, but that’s the usual state of my mind when dealing with pseudoscience-pushing people.

 However, I have actual scientific evidence that supports the claim that there is no link between glyphosate and any of the 200 or more types of cancer.
 I know some people, especially greedy attorneys, will cherry-pick poorly designed primary studies and ignore the larger systematic reviews and meta-analyses that show no link.

 I’m going to give you a brief review of some of the most powerful studies, which are at the top of the hierarchy of biomedical research, that reject any claims that glyphosate causes cancer.